kenaryn/memoranda/scala_memorandum.md

 - `Success`, holding the computation's result.

+An exception returns the special type `Nothing`, which resolves any type because it is a subtype of everything.
+It is called a **bottom type**.

 ### try / catch
 `try / catch` statement handles exceptions.
 `try / finally` takes some action (*e.g.* cleanup) whether or not an exception has occurred.